Fees & Funding

 |YEAR 1||DUE ON OR BEFORE|

 |Instalment 2||1 January 2021|

 More information regarding fees and instalment schedules can be found in our terms and conditions.

-must be made directly to The University of Law in three instalments throughout
+If you’re successful in securing a fee loan, any payment of fee loan will be paid directly to The University of Law in three instalments throughout the course.

 Also known as a living cost support, students studying on a full-time course are eligible to apply for maintenance support to help pay for living costs such as accommodation, food and travel.
 The amount each individual will receive is affected by the household income, circumstances and where you reside within the UK.